 Bearing this in mind, while staying in 2001 at the Clark Art Institute in Williamstown, Massachusetts, I took full benefit of its extensive art library and started a comprehensive census of nineteenth-century French sculpture in American museums.
 The French Sculpture Census was born.

 In 2009, when settling in Dallas, I revived the project, asleep since 2001, broadening its scope to include sculptures from 1500 to 1960 and to cover all public collections: museums, public institutions, historic houses, public spaces, etc. I also decided that the Census would be accessible to all, free of charge, through a website.
 Professor Richard R. Brettell, The Margaret McDermott Distinguished Chair, Art and Aesthetics at the University of Texas at Dallas (UTD), enthusiastically approved the project when I presented it to him.
-By contributing part of the funds from his Center for the Interdisciplinary Study of Museums (CISM), he allowed the Census to become a reality.
+By contributing part of the funds from his Center for the Interdisciplinary Study of Museums (CISM), and then from the Edith O'Donnell Institute of Art History (EODIAH), he allowed the Census to become a reality.

 One after another, French and American partners joined the project, providing further financial support: the Musée d’Orsay (Paris), the National Institute for Art History (INHA, Paris), the Nasher Sculpture Center (Dallas), the Ecole du Louvre (Paris) and recently, the Musée Rodin (Paris).
 American museums asked to take part.

 In 2010, the Nasher Sculpture Center offered to host the website, thus ensuring the primary goal of universal access.